GaneshTimande/Hybrid-Automation-Framework/README.md

-FinalHybridFramework - Complete Selenium Grid POM framework
+HybridFramework - Complete Selenium Grid POM framework

 How to run:
 1. Extract this project and open in Eclipse (Import -> Maven -> Existing Maven Projects).